-On attaining political independence mostly in the 1960s, virtually all African countries, like their East Asian counterparts, inherited a mixed economy and they all drew up comprehensive medium term development plans in conjunction with foreign experts from the World Bank and elsewhere (UNRISD, 2000)10.
-The overriding objective of the development plans was sustained increases in per capita income and economic diversification through the Import Substitution
+On attaining political independence mostly in the 1960s, virtually all African countries, like their East Asian counterparts, inherited a mixed economy and they all drew up comprehensive medium term development plans in conjunction with foreign experts from the World Bank and elsewhere (UNRISD, 2000)9.
+The overriding objective of the development plans was sustained increases in per capita income and economic diversification through the Import Substitution Industrialization (ISI) strategy.
+It was widely assumed that the replacement of imported goods with domestically produced goods would, over time, enhance self-reliance and help prevent balance-of-payments problems.10.
+This development strategy seemed to have been successful during the first one and a half decades of independence as can be seen from Figure 1.
+Per capita GDP growth rate trended well with that of East Asian and Pacific countries.
+By the beginning of the second half of 1970s, Africa had definitely lost momentum while the EAP region continued to forge ahead.

-10 Waterston (1965) found that shortly after independence, at least 39 countries had established Central Planning Agencies and 35 have actually developed medium term national development plans.
+9 Waterston (1965) found that shortly after independence, at least 39 countries had established Central Planning Agencies and 35 have actually developed medium term national development plans.